groc-prog/pyneo4j-ogm/README.md

 Relationship-properties provide a number of methods to interact with the relationship inside the graph.
 We will take a look at all of them in the following section.

 > **Note**: In the following, the terms `source node` and `target node` will be used.
-Source node refers to the `node instance the method is called on` and target node refers to the `node instance provided to the method`.
+Source node refers to the `node instance the method is called on` and target node refers to the `node instance the source node is connected to`.

 ##### RelationshipProperty.relationship() <a name="relationship-property-relationship"></a>